-Comparing Five Travel Management Apps
+Comparing Five iOS Travel Management Apps

 Over the years, I’ve done a fair bit of traveling, both business and personal, and here’s what I’m looking for in a travel management app:

-- Easy itinerary creation, with as little manual data entry as possible and the option to manage it on different devices

-- The capability to share an itinerary with other people
+- The capability to share an itinerary with others

-- Automatic updates
+- Automatic updates for flight changes

-- Syncing of data
+- Syncing of data across multiple devices

-- Notifications, in as many ways as possible
+- Notifications in as many ways as possible

-- Thoroughness, with all the bases covered, and bonus points for additional features directly related to the itinerary
+- Thoroughness, with all the bases covered

-- A streamlined interface that lets me get info quickly, ideally with one hand while on the move through an airport
+- A streamlined interface, ideally allowing one-handed use while on the move through an airport

-There are a number of candidates in the App Store, but these five stood out: App in the Air, Google Trips, Kayak, TripCase, and TripIt.
+There are a number of candidates in the App Store, but these five stood out: Google Trips, App in the Air, Kayak, TripCase, and TripIt.

 All the apps have most of the same basic features.
 After you set up an account with their service, they scan your email inbox for details about a trip (flight times, hotel bookings, etc.) and build an itinerary for you.
 With most of the apps, you can also either forward booking emails you’ve received to a standard address to create the itinerary or enter the details manually.

 Once the trip is in place, the app generates additional information such as airport info and local weather, and adds it to your itinerary.
-You can share the trip with others, add the details to your calendar, and receive notifications about trip-related activities such as check-in times and flight delays.
+You can share the trip with others, add the details to your calendar, and receive trip-related notifications such as check-in times and flight delays.

 If you’re on the move, your travel plans should move with you in the most convenient way possible.
 So all these apps make their data accessible on different devices, and most of them extend a subset of their features to the Apple Watch.
 Only Google Trips lacks an Apple Watch app, and of the other four, only TripIt doesn’t include a complication that can show at-a-glance flight details such as gate information, time to check-in, and baggage claim carousels.